-Soon after that study, we sponsored another major research effort focusing on consumer attitudes, motivations and behaviors – this time at the global level.
+Soon after that study, we sponsored another major research effort focusing on consumer attitudes, motivations and behaviours – this time at the global level.

 The Regeneration Roadmap was a collaborative venture launched by GlobeScan and SustainAbility with the goal of creating an outline for sustainable development in the coming years.
-It focused on mobilizing the private sector to improve sustainability strategy, increase credibility and catalyze greater results.
+It focused on mobilising the private sector to improve sustainability strategy, increase credibility and catalyse greater results.

 In 2012, the Roadmap launched Re:Thinking Consumption: Consumers & the Future of Sustainability.
 This report was based on surveys of consumers across Brazil, China, India, Germany, the United Kingdom and the United States.

 The Regeneration Roadmap research found that two-thirds of consumers agreed that “as a society, we need to consume a lot less to improve the environment for future generations.”
 Along with that, they felt a sense of responsibility to purchase products that are good for the environment and society.